 It’s one of those simple meals, packed full of flavor but still healthy enough that you can load your plate up and not think twice.

-Using precooked chicken (leftover rotisserie chicken is great for this!) keeps it super simple and easy enough for those busy weeknight meals when dinner all in one casserole dish is just the kind of thing you need.
+Using precooked chicken (leftover rotisserie chicken is great for this or make it quickly yourself with this air fryer shredded chicken recipe) keeps it super simple and easy enough for those busy weeknight meals when dinner all in one casserole dish is just the kind of thing you need.

 How To Make This Cheddar Chicken Quinoa Bake